 The world’s population is expected to reach nearly 10 billion by 2050.
 To meet that challenge, global food production must more than double and be environmentally sustainable.
 Agricultural technologies have a number of benefits, including reduced insecticide use, reduced erosion, increased tolerance to droughts and floods, and improved nutrition.
 For example, the BioCassava Plus project focuses on decreasing malnutrition in Africa by increasing the vitamin content of cassava, a staple food in many African countries.

 Increasing Understanding and Acceptance

-As of 2018, genetically engineered crops were grown in 26 countries while 44 additional countries imported these crops.
-Of the countries that grow biotech crops, ten are in Latin America, three are in Africa, two in North America, two in Europe, and nine are in Asia and International acceptance will continue to grow as science-based, risk-proportionate regulations are developed regarding the cultivation and trade of biotech crops and people experience the benefits.
+As of 2019, genetically engineered crops were grown in 29 countries while 42 additional countries imported these crops.
+Of the countries that grow biotech crops, ten are in Latin America, six are in Africa, two in North America, two in Europe, and nine are in Asia and International acceptance will continue to grow as science-based, risk-proportionate regulations are developed regarding the cultivation and trade of biotech crops and people experience the benefits.
 However, widespread misunderstanding persists about this technology, its safety, and the breadth of its potential.
 Foods derived through advanced agricultural technology undergo extensive risk assessment procedures by a variety of national bodies such as the Environmental Protection Agency, the United States Department of Agriculture, and the Food and Drug Administration.
 Biotech crops also undergo analysis by international entities such as the European Food Safety Agency.
 Any biotech crops approved by these bodies have been designated as safe for both people and the environment.